 Michael Bryan, MD, is an obstetrician on staff at Banner Del E. Webb Medical Center.
-He can be reached at (623) 214-4400.

 Question: I am planning to get pregnant.
 Is there anything I can do to ensure a healthy pregnancy and baby?